Weak Galerkin Method for Electrical Impedance Tomography: Introduction

-\mm{Due to its growing popularity, there has been a number of algorithms proposed for the EIT inverse problem in the literature, one may refer to, e.g., \cite{lechleiter2008factorization, scherzer2011handbook, jin2012reconstruction, jin2012analysis, lechleiter2006newton, winkler2014resolution, knudsen2009regularized}.
-The reconstruction of electrical properties in EIT involves both the forward and inverse processes.
-In the inverse process, we would follow the variational approaches which seek reconstruction of physical conductivity by minimizing a certain discrepancy functional, i.e., the difference between the simulated potential and measured potential, together with an appropriate penalty in an iterative procedure.
-The EIT is known to be highly ill-posed and nonlinear, in particular, the reconstruction is often very unstable with respect to the boundary measurements.
-Therefore, the development of accurate and flexible forward solvers and the use of proper regularization techniques in the inverse process are important in order to handle the noisy measurements and the complex geometric boundary associated with the physical set-up effectively.
-In this work, we develop and analyse a novel weak Galerkin (WG) method for EIT based on the bounded variation (BV) regularization. }
+Due to its growing popularity, many algorithms have been proposed for the EIT inverse problem (see e.g., \cite{lechleiter2008factorization, scherzer2011handbook, jin2012reconstruction, jin2012analysis, lechleiter2006newton, winkler2014resolution, knudsen2009regularized}).
+EIT is known to be highly ill-posed and nonlinear.
+In particular, the reconstruction is often very unstable with respect to the boundary measurements.
+Therefore, the development of some accurate and flexible forward solvers and the use of proper regularization techniques in the inverse process are crucial to handle the noisy measurements and the complex geometric boundary associated with the complete electrode model effectively.
+We will develop and analyze a novel weak Galerkin (WG) method as the forward solver, and follow a variational approach in the inverse process to seek the reconstruction of the physical conductivity by minimizing an appropriate functional with the bounded variation (BV) regularization.